-The applicant therefore submitted site specific Flood Risk Assessment (FRA) to assess the risks and propose mitigation and management measures.
+The applicant submitted a site specific Flood Risk Assessment (FRA) that assesses the risks and proposes mitigation and management measures.
 The FRA was revised during the application process in response to initial comments made by the Environment Agency.

 The FRA notes that the River Mersey is classified as a 'main river' and any such works within 8 metres of the channel is subject to the approval of the Environment Agency.
 It also notes that the site currently collects and conveys surface water runoff into the River Mersey.